Tidally Tilted Pulsators: Analysing the tidally tilted pulsators

 This is not a new finding.
 Diagrams such as Fig.\ref{fig:4} have been used to identify the oscillation modes in rapidly oscillating Ap stars \citep[e.g.,][]{kur90}.
 In fact, \cite{reed05} have numerically predicted the Fourier spectra and light curves of pulsating stars with tilted pulsation axes for different modes of oscillation and different geometrical configurations of the binary systems.
 Whereas these methods can be applied in cases where the tidal distortion and tidal amplification of the pulsation modes are not too severe so that the angular pattern of the modes are well approximated by spherical harmonics.
 More general cases will need individual analysis along the lines described by \cite{fuller}.
 Nevertheless, it is important to realize that tidally tilted pulsators facilitate the identification of the observed modes of oscillation, a prerequisite for asteroseismic modeling.

 Some tidally tilted pulsators may thus become available to detailed seismic analysis, provided that their pulsation spectra are rich enough.
 Such stars may already have been discovered.
-Figure\,\ref{fig:5} contains an Echelle Diagram of the pulsation frequencies of a tidally tilted pulsator identified more recently\footnote{This is work in progress, hence this object shall remain nameless for the time being.}.
+Figure\,\ref{fig:5} shows an Echelle Diagram of the pulsation frequencies of a tidally tilted pulsator identified more recently\footnote{This is work in progress, hence this object shall remain nameless for the time being.}.
 The structures within the different vertical ridges are markedly different which points towards pulsation modes with different spherical degree $l$ and azimuthal order $m$.
-Figure\,\ref{fig:6} shows the run of pulsation amplitude and phase of four strong modes with different multiplet structures over the orbit.
+Figure\,\ref{fig:6} shows the run of pulsation amplitude and phase of four strong modes over the orbit.

-The behaviour of these modes is quite diverse.
+The behaviour of these modes is varied.
 Mode $\nu_4$ shows no amplitude modulation (except near the eclipses) and almost no phase modulation.
 It is therefore likely radial.
 Mode $\nu_1$ has maximum amplitude at the eclipse minima and $\pi$ rad phase jumps at quadrature: it is mostly an axisymmetric dipole.
 Modes $\nu_2$ and $\nu_3$ require more in-depth analysis.
 Of interest are also the frequency doublets pointed out in Fig.\,\ref{fig:5}.
-Those with high/low amplitudes at primary minimum are good candidates for axisymmetric modes, whereas those with high/low amplitudes at light curve maxima would most likely be sectoral modes \citep{reed05}.
+Those with high/low amplitudes at primary minimum are good candidates for axisymmetric modes, whereas those with high/low amplitudes at the light maxima would most likely be sectoral modes \citep{reed05}.
 For this star, a complete mode identification appears to be within reach.
 Observations are in progress to determine its spectroscopic orbit.
-In combination with binary modelling it should be possible to arrive at a complete description of the system, including the geometries of the binary orbit and the pulsations, both of which constrain the orbital inclination.
+In combination with binary modelling it should be possible to arrive at a complete description of the system, including the geometries of the binary orbit and the pulsations, both constraining the orbital inclination.